Welcome to our book review of "Boundaries in Marriage" by Henry Cloud and John Townsend!

 Some people feel that the other party completely belongs to them when they get married because they can't grasp this point well, so they ask their husbands to report to themselves no matter where they go.

-Some people even have a strong desire to control, and every time they get a message for more than a few minutes, they will be suspicious and start calling in a series of fatal calls.
+Some people even have a strong desire to control, and every time they get a message for more than a few minutes, they will become suspicious and start calling in a series of fatal calls.

 As everyone knows, such a relationship between husband and wife has actually deteriorated.
 As a wife, too much intrusion into the husband's private space, and even seriously affected the husband's work and life.